talicopanda/social-media-influence-analysis/README.md

 ### Storing Tweets

-In order to retrieve demand and supply information more efficiently, we store tweets in the User class (for the fields <tweets>, <retweets> and <retweets in community>) in an n-tuple dictonary explained above for each of the three fields.
+In order to retrieve demand and supply information more efficiently, we store tweets in the User class (for the fields <tweets>, <retweetsand <retweets in community>) in an n-tuple dictonary explained above for each of the three fields.
 This allows any algorithm traversing tweet data to only consider the tweets that are within the boundaries of the content interval we defined for any given content while also allowing for iterating over the entire dictionary if needed.

 ## Causality